Home » Email

 7. When all else fails, use Outlook Webmail.

-GoldFax allows the MIIS community to send documents to an external fax number using the cloud.
+GoldFax allows the MIIS community to send documents to an external fax number from your MIIS email.
 In essence you are emailing your document to GoldFax and they are faxing to the desired number.

 For the best results, we recommend that you update your iPhone, iPad, or iPod Touch to the latest iOS.
 At this time, the latest is iOS 10.
 For more information on updating your Apple products, please refer to Apple’s support article.